apache/trafficcontrol/docs/source/glossary.rst

 	Mid-tier
 	Mid-tier cache
 	Mid-tier cache server
 		The tier above the edge tier.
-The mid tier does not directly serves the end-user and is used as an additional layer between the edge and the origin.
+The mid tier does not directly serves the end-user and is used as an additional layer between the edge and the :term:`origin`.
 In a Traffic Control CDN the basic function of the mid cache is that of a :term:`forward proxy`.

 	origin
+	origins
 	origin server
+	origin servers
 		The source of content for the CDN.
 Usually a redundant HTTP/1.1 webserver.

 	ORT